european-public-network/european-public-network.github.io/docs/1000_whats_epn/1600_own_fork.md

 ## IPNS Key Management

-The evan.network dashboard and APIs are written in JavaScript to be displayed in the browser.
+The European Public Network dashboard and APIs are written in JavaScript to be displayed in the browser.
 To use the full power of decentralization, the JavaScript APIs and the dashboard UIs are hosted on a private IPFS network.

 The nature of IPFS is that when you upload a file to IPFS you receive a unique Hash of the file as result.
 Now if you change a single character in the file and upload it again you receive a new unique hash of the file.